 With the new tradition of Small Business Saturday, I find myself cheering for a piece of nostalgia.
 I want my kids to be happy with small town shopping, keeping things fun, spending time as a family, furthering relationships, and making memories.

-As a small business owner of 18 years, I know the value of long-term customer relationships.
+As a small business owner for a couple decades, I know the value of long-term customer relationships.
 Getting to know our clients is what I love best about what I do each day.
 I hear similar sentiments from other business owners.
 While our clients and blog readership represent a large geographic region spanning from Hutchinson to both coasts of the United States, they all have one thing in common.
 All our friends, clients, and readership benefit when they (and people they care about) shop local.
 Whether you are in Montevideo, MN or Mount Crawford, VA, you can shop Small Business Saturday, and help take back a bit of “how it used to be.”

 In addition to shopping small and local, I like to include a bit of information about the business, artisan, or locally purchased item with the gift.
 Whether I’m giving homemade soap, locally grown honey, alpaca mittens, a book by MN writer, a clay platter, handmade ornament, or a beautiful photograph of the kids, I love to include a brochure, website, or letter explaining how we shopped and decided on an item.
 I guess I’m a sap for tradition and simplicity.

 Please join me in shopping Small Business Saturday where ever you happen to be.
 If you’re in Hutchinson, be sure to give a wave as I’m corralling kids.